JamFfm/NEXTIONDisplay/README.md

 ![](https://img.shields.io/badge/CBPi%203%20addin-under%20development-yellow.svg)  ![](https://img.shields.io/github/license/JamFfm/NEXTIONDisplay.svg?style=flat) ![](https://img.shields.io/github/last-commit/JamFfm/NEXTIONDisplay.svg?style=flat) ![](https://img.shields.io/github/release-pre/JamFfm/NEXTIONDisplay.svg?style=flat)

-Use Nextion Display on a CraftbeerPi3 instalation.
+Use Nextion Display on a CraftbeerPi3 installation.

-This is Alpha and not for use in production installations!
+This is alpha and not for use in production installations!

 Until now code is just in a very first version with known malfunktions!
 Display design in alpha version!

 # Installation

 (1)-- Power off the display.
 Store the .tft file via a PC/Mac on a SD Card in a fat32 system.
+There must be only 1 file on the card.
 Push the SD card in the display.
 Power on the display.
-There must be only 1 file on the card.
 Remove SD Card after installation.
+Again poweroff/poweron.

+Now you see the startscreen.

 (2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

+Workaround1:

-Workaround: Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/
+Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

+or

+Workaround2:

+git clone https://github.com/JamFfm/NEXTIONDisplay.git -b master --single-branch /home/pi/craftbeerpi3/modules/plugins/NEXTIONDisplay

 (3)-- reboot at least CBPi3